Boardmasters Festival 2016

-A few weeks ago I was at the Boardmasters Festival in Newquay.
+A few weeks ago I was back in Newquay for Boardmasters Festival 2016.
 Boardmasters is the biggest festival is Cornwall and this year attracted over 50,000 people to the surf competition at Fistral Beach and the music at Watergate Bay.

 I only made it for the last day but managed to see main stage performances from James Bay, Primal Scream, White Denim, Soul II Soul, Coasts, Magic Numbers & Hein Cooper.
 Over on the ‘Land of the Saints’ stage I caught Tigercub, but some of the best sets were on the BBC Introducing stage with the Black Tambourines, Wolf Note, Isabelles, Nightmotor & O’Deus.